Here's a small selection of records I've made:

-I wore a lot of hats on the upcoming EP from Alycia Lang (some records get blurry like that), but mostly I recorded and/or mixed a healthy chunk of the music.
+I wore a lot of hats on the EP MakeShift, from Alycia Lang (some records get blurry like that), but mostly I recorded and/or mixed a healthy chunk of the music.
 Alycia is an incredible song writer, with a bold sonic pallet, and funny AF.
 Every song on the record is so unique, oozes with character, and plays to the strength of the different collaborators she hand picked for each song.

 Aviva le Fey

-Aviva really didn't want to record her album in SF, so she found a tiny cabin a few hours north in Ukiah.
+Aviva really didn’t want to record her debut album in SF, so she found a tiny cabin a few hours north in Ukiah.
 We packed up a rack of preamps, microphones, and mic stands and off we went!
-I literally threw out my back making this record.
+I literally threw out my back making packing for this record.
 Fortunately, Aviva has seat warmers in her van, and by the time we arrived at the recording location, I was mostly recovered.
 I mixed the whole thing in my apartment in SF, and I think it turned out pretty great!

 - Mad Noise